Rent-To-Own Homes: What Are They, And How Do They Work?

 Are you considering choosing a rent-to-own lease?
 Here are a few situations in which it can be beneficial:

-- You need time to improve your credit score.
-Your credit score influences how easy it is to get a mortgage.
+- You need time to improve your credit score: Your credit score influences how easy it is to get a mortgage.
 A higher credit score also gives you access to a variety of loan products and lower interest rates.
 Do you need more time to build up your credit score?
-A rent-to-own property can give you more time to do just that.
+A rent-to-own property can give you just that.

-- You know where you want to live.
-Rent-to-own leases work best when you know exactly where you want to live.
-Whether your home is in an area with a great school district or your neighborhood has perfect access to public transportation, know for sure you want to live in that specific area when you sign a rent-to-own lease.
+- You know where you want to live: Rent-to-own leases work best when you know exactly where you want to live.
+Whether your home is in an area with a great school district or your neighborhood has perfect access to public transportation, you should know for sure that you want to live in that specific area when you sign a rent-to-own lease.

 When Rent-To-Own Doesn’t Work

 Rent-to-own leases aren’t right for everyone and every situation.
 Here are some situations in which you might not want to choose a rent-to-own lease:

 - You aren’t sure you’ll be able to get a loan: Continue renting if you aren’t sure you’ll be able to get a loan at the end of your lease.
 Bankruptcies, foreclosures and repossessions on your credit report can all stop you from qualifying for a loan.